hchsiao/aosoc/README.md

 # AoSoC
 ---
 **Update (May 10, 2020)**: Due to the fast evolution of the RISC-V community, some dependencies (software and IP) of this project were deprecated or outdated.
-With the latest set of tools, workarounds in our implementation may no longer be required or they may have provided better solutions.
+With the latest set of tools, workarounds in our code may no longer be required or they may have provided better solutions.

 ## System description
 This is a system-on-chip (SoC) project utilizing always-on-sensor (AoS, a proprietary image processing IP which detects visual objects 24/7 with minimum power).
 The system can be used as a building block to awake more power demanding IP to achieve a low-power design, targeting in the domain of Internet-of-Things.